tencent cloud

 Based on the health check status, the health check status of a real server is as follows:

-Detecting | When the target group is not bound to any GWLB instance, the instances (real servers) in the target group are all in the detecting status.
 Status of the newly bound real server within a period equal to the check interval multiplied by the healthy threshold.
-For example, if the check interval is 2 seconds and the healthy threshold is 3 times, the period is 6 seconds. | GWLB does not forward traffic to "detecting" real servers. |
+For example, if the check interval is 2 seconds and the healthy threshold is 3 times, the period is 6 seconds.

-Healthy | The real server is normal. | GWLB forwards traffic to "healthy" real servers. |
+GWLB forwards traffic to "healthy" real servers.

-Abnormal | The real server is abnormal. | GWLB does not forward traffic to "abnormal" real servers.
-If GWLB detects that all real servers are unhealthy, it will activate the All-Alive or All-Dead logic, that is, requests will be forwarded to all real servers with a non-zero weight. |
+If GWLB detects that all real servers are unhealthy, it will activate the All-Alive or All-Dead logic, that is, requests will be forwarded to all real servers with a non-zero weight.

-Disabled | Health check is disabled. | GWLB forwards traffic to all real servers. |
+GWLB forwards traffic to all real servers.

 TCP Health Check

 TCP health check is conducted with SYN packets (by initiating a TCP three-way handshake) to obtain the status information of a real server.
+The TCP health check mechanism is as follows:

-Search for the required CAM policy as needed, and click to complete policy association.
 1. GWLB sends a SYN connection request packet to a real server (the VIP address and health check port of the GWLB instance).

 2. After the real server receives the SYN request packet, it will return a SYN-ACK response packet if the corresponding port is in the normal listening state.